Danchiku/U120M-beam-model/README.md

 - $Si$ detection element of [MiniPix TPX3](https://advacam.com/camera/minipix-tpx3/) detector $141$ cm perpendicularly to the beam, $141$ cm parallel to the foil ($200$ cm from scatter foil), perpendicularly to scattered paticles and angled at $60$ degrees to the ceiling.

 ## Simulation
-`$OMP=0` is a command for turning on parallel computing using *OpenMP* with all available processing cores (if you aren't using parallelization then just delete the line).
+`$OMP=64` is a command for turning on parallel computing using *OpenMP* with 64 cores (if you aren't using parallelization then just delete the line).

 Variables `cXX` can be used to quickly change detection element position, size, resolution and Ta-foil thickness.